Dloranger/SNHU/CS-230/Readme.txt

 The code utilized in the course is exclusively JAVA, with guidance for using the Eclipse IDE toolset for development.

-In the initial phases, an understanging of the possible design architectures are explored (mostly in readings), with a final selection of a singleton pattern being selected and then implemented thru mostly completed code that needed to have some tweaks made to ensure the architecture is implemented accordingly.
+In the initial phases, an understanding of the possible design architectures are explored (mostly in readings), with a final selection of a singleton pattern being selected and then implemented thru mostly completed code that needed to have some tweaks made to ensure the architecture is implemented accordingly.

 Once the singleton pattern is implemented, further exploration is continued with the introduction of the REST api and security including using DropWizard methods are then layered on, again thru lead exercises that are extrapolated from the literature guidance.